 Residency and Deliverables

 A typical Visiting Associate will spend between 2-8 weeks on campus.
 Longer residency durations of up to 6 months are permitted if there are cost share arrangements from the applicant and/or their host institution.
 This could include funded research support, stipends, or travel funds.
 Remote visiting fellowships are possible in certain circumstances.
+In response to the Covid-19 pandemic, the Pulte Institute is accepting applications for remote engagements for the foreseeable future.

 While in residency, Visiting Associates will engage with key thought leaders; policymakers and government agencies; the private sector; and the academy to develop two deliverables:

-- a primary policy report, and
+- a primary policy paper, and

 - a shorter policy brief, co-authored with a member of the Pulte Institute.

+Applicants can apply as an individual or through a partnership between their organization and the Pulte Institute.
 The Pulte Institute administers the Visiting Associates Program in close partnership with Notre Dame's Keough School of Global Affairs, and also works with various other colleges, schools, institutes, centers, and initiatives across Notre Dame to fund these positions.

 As part of our five-year strategic plan (2019-2024), the Pulte Institute made a commitment to producing multi-disciplinary knowledge, developing collaborative partnerships, and building a reputation for excellence within five, distinct research themes we believe will be most critical to alleviating global poverty and inequality.